Special Experience

 Pick up a Brush to Add “Scenery” to Your Ceramic

 In kintsugi, the lacquered repair lines are called "scenery," so now it's time to draw some scenery on your ceramic.
 Take a brush, apply a mixture of lacquer and gold powder to its tip, and draw lines on the seams and other portions filled with putty.
 Be careful, but don't be too anxious either — just focus as best as you can!
 Shaky lines, as well as lines of varying thickness, also add unique charm to the "scenery," so just relax and enjoy the process.
+Your ceramic will now be reborn as a far more sophisticated and elegant version of itself.

 One way to draw perfect lines is to place your pinky finger on the ceramic's surface